 From Kidron Valley

 Aerial from East

 The present Temple Mount was constructed by Herod the Great beginning in 20 BC.
-Construction on it continued for 83 years until AD 64 when a halt was called to the project and 18,000 workers were laid off (riots resulted).
-The Temple Mount is 1/6 the size of today’s Old City and covers 35 acres.
+Construction on it continued for 83 years until AD 64 when a halt was called and 18,000 workers were laid off (riots resulted).
+The Temple Mount is 1/6 the size of today’s Old City and covers 35 acres (14 ha).
 Construction of this rectangular platform required filling in a large part of the Central Valley.

 Crowds at Ramadan

 Herod enlarged the existing Temple Mount in order to accommodate the larger crowds of Jewish pilgrims coming for the feasts.
 Today Muslims in Israel celebrate Ramadan by coming to what they call Haram esh-Sharif (the Noble Sanctuary).
 More than 400,000 Muslims often gather here on the final Friday of the feast.
 See Dome of the Rock.

 Because of Muslim control of the Temple Mount, archaeologists are prevented from working on the site.
 Consequently, scholars lack evidence for determining the precise location of the first and second Temples.
 Asher Kaufman has theorized that the Holy of Holies originally was located not under the Dome of the Rock but under the Dome of the Tablets (aka Dome of the Spirits).